Odyseya/Website-project-HTML-CSS-JS/README.md

 ## Installation

-Clone the repository and open the `index.html` file in your preferred web browser.
+Clone the repository:

     git clone git@github.com:Odyseya/Website-project-HTML-CSS-JS.git

+and open the `index.html` file in your preferred web browser.

-## Installation
+## Technologies and tools

-    HTML, CSS, JavaScript: The project is built using these core technologies.
+-   HTML, CSS, JavaScript: The project is built using these core technologies.
-    GitHub: Version control and collaboration.
+-   GitHub: Version control and collaboration.
-    Visual Studio Code (VSC): Code editor used for development.
+-   Visual Studio Code (VSC): Code editor used for development.
-    Netlify: Deployment platform.
+-   Netlify: Deployment platform.

 ## Specifications